 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Now, before we dive into this, let me take 30 seconds to address a pet peeve of mine.
 Every time I read an article about saving money on airfare, the “tips” are always the same: apply for and use travel rewards credit cards to quickly build up miles and then use those miles to pay for your trips.
 These articles annoy me because, while these are good tips, they are not practical for the average family.
 Most people don’t travel enough to take full advantage of these programs.
 And many families can’t afford to take on another credit card.
-So, while I will talk about using travel reward credit cards and accumulating air miles, I will also be giving you some more practical and useful tips to help you save money on airline tickets, regardless of how often you travel or what credit cards you have.
+So, while I will talk about using travel reward credit cards and accumulating air miles, I will also be giving you some more practical and realistic tips to use, regardless of how often you travel or what credit cards you have.
 So, let’s get started!

 1. Be flexible with your dates.

 One of the easiest ways to save money on airfare is to be flexible with your travel dates.
 Now, sometimes, you will not have this luxury.
 But, if you can, be open to the possibility of shifting your departure and return dates by a day or two.
 Many times, you can save a good deal of money by leaving a day earlier or coming back a few days later.
 And the bonus is that sometimes, you can save money while extending your trip by a day or two!
 My favorite site for looking at airfare prices on different dates is Google Flights.
 You can also use Skyscanner for this too.

 2. Travel during the middle of the week.